Department of Biology

 Beyond the nine course credits required for the biology major, students may include two additional biology course credits to satisfy graduation requirements.
 Students interested in graduate school in biology are encouraged to consider this option.

-Supporting the Physics, Chemistry, and Mathematics/Computer Science Curricula: PHY 111 and CHE 111 and 221 are required.
+Supporting the Physics, Chemistry, and Mathematics/Computer Science Curricula: PHY 111 and CHE 111 and 221 are required for Biology majors.
+Biology majors may not use the CC/NC option for these co-requisites.
+Usually CHE-111 and 211 are taken during the sophomore year.
+PHY-111 and 112 and CHE-221 and 321 are taken dureing the junior year.
 Students intending to proceed to a professional or a graduate school should plan to include MAT110 or 111, PHY 112, and CHE 211, 321, and 331 or 361 (depending on interests) in their curriculum.
-Such students are encouraged to consult with an academic advisor or the Chair to plan their course of study.
-Usually CHE 111 and 211 are taken during the sophomore year; PHY 111 and 112 and CHE 221 and 321 are taken during the junior year.
-MAT 112, CSC 111, and a statistics course (MAT 254 or DV3 252) may be important support courses for some biology majors.
+MAT-112, CSC-111, and a statistics course (MAT-254 or DV3-252) may be important support courses for some Biology majors.
+Students are encouraged to consult with an academic advisor or the Chair to determine the appropriate plan of study.

 Off-Campus Study: Students who wish to take biology courses at other institutions to be credited towards graduation should first discuss their options with their advisor and then obtain permission from the Biology department chair.